jalcock-training/azure-hybrid-landing-zone/docs/architecture/automation-and-ci-cd.md

 - Separate GitHub environments
 - Branch‑based workflows
 - Additional subscriptions or management groups in a future enterprise version
+- Environment-specific identities and permissions to maintain least‑privilege boundaries

 The current implementation provides a foundation for these patterns without introducing unnecessary complexity.